Explicit Context-Driven Neural Acoustic Modeling for High-Fidelity RIR Generation: Experiments

 \section{Experiments}

-\textbf{Dataset.} We utilize the SoundSpaces dataset \cite{chen2020soundspaces}, which derives its 3D room environments from the Replica dataset \cite{straub2019replica}.
-SoundSpaces includes $18$ high-quality indoor scenes of varying sizes, each with a grid of positions and simulated RIRs for every $\langle Tx, Rx \rangle$ pair.
-The transmitter is omnidirectional, while the receiver has a directional gain pattern with $4$ possible orientations $\theta \in {0^\circ, 90^\circ, 180^\circ, 270^\circ}$.
+\textbf{Dataset.} We utilize the SoundSpaces dataset \cite{chen2020soundspaces}, which is built upon high-fidelity 3D room environments from the Replica dataset \cite{straub2019replica}.
+SoundSpaces includes 18 indoor scenes of various sizes, each populated with a dense grid of positions and corresponding simulated RIRs for every $\langle Tx, Rx \rangle$ pair.
+The transmitter is omnidirectional, while the receiver features a directional gain pattern with four orientations $\theta \in {0^\circ, 90^\circ, 180^\circ, 270^\circ}$.
 For fair comparison with prior work (e.g., \cite{luo2022learning}), we use the same $6$ rooms: $2$ single rooms with rectangular walls (\textit{office 4}, \textit{room2}), $2$ with non-rectangular walls (\textit{frl apartment 2}, \textit{frl apartment 5}), and $2$ multi-room layouts (\textit{apartment 1}, \textit{apartment 2}).
-To train {\name}, we use the Replica mesh and SoundSpaces RIRs for each room, splitting the data into $80\%$ training, $5\%$ validation, and $15\%$ test sets.
+For training, we use the Replica mesh and SoundSpaces RIRs, splitting the data into 80\% training, 5\% validation, and 15\% testing.

+To further evaluate {\name} on large, complex environments, we incorporate additional testing on the GWA dataset \cite{tang2022gwa}, also used in Mesh2IR \cite{ratnarajah2022mesh2ir}.
+GWA features synthetic multi-room apartments with RIRs simulated from 3D-FRONT \cite{fu20213d} layouts, offering a complementary benchmark to SoundSpaces.
+Compared to SoundSpaces, GWA presents a more challenging evaluation scenario due to its significantly larger scene sizes, complexity and the sparser distribution of RIR samples.
+We randomly select $5$ apartments from GWA for evaluation.
+To accommodate the increased spatial range and longer propagation paths, we set larger distance thresholds $\delta_{1},\ldots,\delta_{N_{\tau}}$ on PoFHs.
+All other settings are consistent with our SoundSpaces configuration.